 The Short Version…

 Tatjana Soli is an American novelist and short-story writer.
-Her first novel, The Lotus Eaters (2010), won the James Tait Black Memorial Prize, was a finalist for the Los Angeles Book Prize, was a New York Times Bestseller, and a New York Times 2010 Notable Book.
+Her first novel, The Lotus Eaters (2010), won the prestigious James Tait Black Memorial Prize (UK), was a finalist for the Los Angeles Book Prize, was a New York Times Bestseller, and a New York Times 2010 Notable Book.
 Her second novel, The Forgetting Tree (2012) was a New York Times Notable Book.
 Soli’s third novel, The Last Good Paradise, was among The Millions “Most Anticipated” Books of 2015.
 Her fourth novel, The Removes, was published by Sarah Crichton, FSG in 2018 and has been named a New York Times Editor’s Choice as well as a finalist for the Chautauqua Prize, the High Plains Book Award, the Willa Award, and named Best Fiction of 2019 by True West Magazine.
+Soli was longlisted for the Simpson/Joyce Carol Oates Literary Prize honoring a mid-career writer.

 Her debut novel, The Lotus Eaters, was published in 2010 and was reviewed on the cover of The New York Times Book Review.
 It went on to become a NYT Bestseller, win awards and has a still-growing readership.
 It tells the story of an American female combat photographer in the Vietnam war.
 Tim O’Brien, National Book Award-winning author of The Things They Carried, wrote of it: “Set amid the twin infernos of Cambodia and Vietnam in the early 1970’s The Lotus Eaters draws the reader into a haunting world of war, betrayal, courage, obsession, and love.”
 Robert Stone, NBA-winning author of Dog Soldiers, wrote “…a vivid and memorable evocation of wartime Vietnam.”
 Selected as a New York Times Notable Book, it went on to win the James Tait Black Prize, the oldest award in the UK, and also was a finalist for the LA Times Book Award.